Broccoli Nutrition and

 calcium, iron, plus many other essential benefiting

 nutrients.
-Broccoli can benefit our health, well-being
+This nutritious vegetable can benefit our health, well-being

 and lifestyle in many ways as its powerful combination